japila-books/apache-spark-internals/docs/CompressionCodec.md

 createCodec is used when:

-* TorrentBroadcast is requested to xref:core:TorrentBroadcast.adoc#setConf[setConf]
+* TorrentBroadcast is requested to core:TorrentBroadcast.md#setConf[setConf]

 * ReliableCheckpointRDD is requested to writePartitionToCheckpointFile and readCheckpointFile

-* xref:spark-history-server:EventLoggingListener.adoc[EventLoggingListener] is created and requested to xref:spark-history-server:EventLoggingListener.adoc#openEventLog[openEventLog]
+* spark-history-server:EventLoggingListener.md[EventLoggingListener] is created and requested to spark-history-server:EventLoggingListener.md#openEventLog[openEventLog]

 * GenericAvroSerializer is created

 * SerializerManager is created

-* UnsafeShuffleWriter is requested to xref:shuffle:UnsafeShuffleWriter.adoc#mergeSpills[merge spills]
+* UnsafeShuffleWriter is requested to shuffle:UnsafeShuffleWriter.md#mergeSpills[merge spills]

 == [[getCodecName]] Finding Compression Codec Name